If you have been accepted to UB, this overview will help you understand how to navigate the process of successfully

-In accordance with New York State Public Health Law, UB requires that all students (undergraduate, graduate, professional) born on or after January 1, 1957 provide proof of immunity against measles, mumps, and rubella.
+In accordance with New York State Public Health Law, UB requires that all students (undergraduate, graduate and professional) born on or after January 1, 1957 provide proof of immunity against measles, mumps and rubella.
 The state also requires that all students receive information about meningococcal disease and have made an informed decision about whether or not to receive immunization against meningococcal disease.
 UB students will not be allowed to register for classes until they have fulfilled these requirements.
-Click here to learn more about these requirements.
+Learn more about immunization requirements.

-If you have an assistantship, please visit Human Resources - Medical Benefits for information regarding:
+If you have an assistantship, please visit the Human Resources website for information regarding:

-All others should read about student health insurance at the SBI Insurance website.
+All others should read about student health insurance on the SBI Insurance website.

 The State University of New York (SUNY) requires all UB students to acknowledge receipt of and affirm our UB Rules and Regulations.
-You may do this by logging on to the hUB Student Center through MyUB and reviewing your Holds box.
-Click on the Rules Hold to see the affirmation screen, where you can view and affirm the Rules and Regulations.
-We also recommend reviewing our Graduate School Policies and Procedures.
+You may do this by logging on to the hUB Student Center through MyUB and reviewing your "holds" box.
+Click on the hold for rules and regulations to see the affirmation screen, where you can view and affirm them.
+We also recommend reviewing the Graduate School policies and procedures.